-Household debt is composed of loans extended by financial institutions and loans by nonfinancial institutions.
+Household debt is composed of loans extended by financial institutions and loans by non-financial institutions.
 In Taiwan, loans by financial institutions account for more than 95% of household debt, as depicted in Figure 1.
-The financial institutions that are allowed to extend loans to households include commercial banks, community financial institutions, postal savings institutions, insurance companies, securities companies, and investment and trust
+The financial institutions that are allowed to extend loans to households include commercial banks, community financial institutions, postal savings institutions, insurance companies, securities companies, and investment and trust companies.
+Among them, commercial banks account for the majority of the financial sources of household debt.
+The statistical information come from the financial statistics, which are compiled on a monthly basis by the CBC after receiving the financial data prepared and submitted by the various financial institutions.

-&lt;sup>1 Department of Economic Research, Central Bank of the Republic of China (Taiwan) (CBC).
+Department of Economic Research, Central Bank of the Republic of China (Taiwan) (CBC).
 The views expressed in this paper are those of the author and not necessarily those of the Central Bank of the Republic of China (Taiwan).

 &lt;sup>2 Household debt includes loans to households and non-profit institutions.
 Households consist of individuals in general, including self-employed individuals, as well as individuals engaged in farming, forestry, fishing, animal husbandry and other sideline occupations.
-The term non-profit institutions refers to those engaged in social welfare and cultural activities, such as charitable institutions, trade unions, private schools, and welfare institutions annexed to various organizations.
+Non-profit institutions